fullystudios/fullystudios.github.io/src/contact.md

 layout: contact
 title: Contact us
 pagetitle: |
   ## Here is where you can find the humans behind Fully Studios.
 If you’re not sure who to call, just ring [+46 738 07 30 72](tel:+46738073072).
 Or drop a line at [hello@fullystudios.se](mailto:hello@fullystudios.se).
-Our doors are always open to new friends, so do get in touch!
+Our doors and inboxes are always open to new friends.

   ### [Looking for someone special?](#we-are-fully)
 permalink: /contact/